briebug/ngrx-auto-entity-docs/reference/reference.md

 ## **Modules**

 <!-- NgrxAutoEntityModule -->
-`NgrxAutoEntityModule` - The main module that should be imported into the app module.
+`NgrxAutoEntityModule` - The main module that should be imported into the app module or feature modules.

+**For the AppModule:**
 {% code-tabs %}
 {% code-tabs-item title="src/app/app.module.ts" %}
 ```typescript